 The Everywhereist

-The Everywhereist is a hysterical travel blog written by Geraldine, who travels often with her husband.
+The Everywhereist(opens in a new tab or window) is a hysterical travel blog written by Geraldine, who travels often with her husband.
 It uses beautiful illustrations on its header and throughout the entire blog.
 The passport, globe, and film roll leave little room in your mind to doubt that you’ll be reading about adventures in other countries.

 52 Weeks of UX

-52 Weeks of UX is exactly that: a blog that writes about UX for 52 weeks.
+52 Weeks of UX(opens in a new tab or window) is exactly that: a blog that writes about UX for 52 weeks.
 Its header is stark and simple but lets you know right away you’ll be reading about everything UX.

 Trent Walton